Medication Timing: When to Take GLP-1s for Maximum Effectiveness

 Chief Medical Officer • MBBS, BSc, MSc, MRCS, MRCGP

-Dr. Rabih Wassel is a board-certified physician specializing in obesity medicine with over 15 years of experience in weight management and metabolic health.
+Dr. Rabih Wassel is a board-certified physician specialising in obesity medicine with over 15 years of experience in weight management and metabolic health.

 Related Articles